Program Policies

 3.5 Students must maintain a B average (3.0 GPA) in all program core courses (EDSS 435, 436, 457/458/459, EDSS 450) with no grade lower than a C in order to advance to student teaching.
 A student receiving a grade of C or lower may repeat the course, but only one course can be repeated one time.
 When repeating a course, students must retake the course they received a C in to raise their GPA to the required 3.0.

 4.1 Program applicants must submit unofficial transcripts from each institution of higher education, including undergraduate and graduate study, as part of the program application.
 A printout from My色中色 is only acceptable for 色中色 coursework.
-Candidates that transferred courses to 色中色 must also submit transcripts from transfer instutions in addition to the 色中色 transcripts.
+Candidates that transferred courses to 色中色 must also submit transcripts from transfer institutions in addition to the 色中色 transcripts.

 4.2 The current grade point average standard for admission to the program is 2.67 overall or 2.75 in the last 60 semester units/ 90 quarter units.